 During liposuction, a cannula which is a blunt-tipped steel tube is connected to a suction device to remove fat from the body.

-Liposuction is used to treat excess fat in several areas of the body such as the stomach, buttocks, thighs, but also the arms, chest, back, neck, cheeks, chin, calves and ankles.
+Liposuction is used to treat excess fat in several areas of the body.
+You can discover the specific interventions of:

 Liposuction makes it possible to permanently remove localized deposits of fat that do not disappear despite diets or playing sports.
 It is therefore not just the superficial fat under the skin, which is present all over the body, but above all the fat located in the deeper layer of the skin.